ycrc/ycrc.github.io/docs/data/permissions.md

 ## Share With Specific Users or Other Groups

 It can be very useful to create shared directories that can be read and written by multiple users, or all members of a group.
-The linux command `setfacl` is useful for this, but can be complicated to use.
+The linux command `setfacl` (with its counterpart, `getfacl`) is useful for this, but can be complicated to use.
 We recommend that you create a shared directory somewhere in your `project` or `scratch` directories, rather than `home`.
 When sharing a sub-directory in your `project` or `scratch`, you need first share your `project` or `scratch`, and then share the sub-directory.
 Here are some simple scenarios.

 ### Share a Directory with All Members of a Group